JGCRI/pygcam/docs/source/tutorial1.rst

 1.4 Examine default project files
 -----------------------------------
+The default ``scenarios.xml`` file defines two scenario groups, each with a baseline and 4 policy scenarios with different levels of C tax.
+The default scenario does not exclude unmanaged land from consideration, while the second scenario excludes 90% of unmanaged land, which is the default in the GCAM reference scenario.

 The :ref:`run <run-label>` sub-command offers several options that list project elements and display commands that would be run.